Lessons

 - Siblings are welcome at in-person lessons if they do not distract the student (bringing homework, a book, or something quiet to do during the lesson is a good idea for children who need to wait through a sibling's lesson).

 - For adults (18 or older): A parent, guardian or practice partner is not required, however many beginners find that encouragement and support from a friend or family member is helpful.
-Any student is welcome to bring an observer, carer, driver, family member or other personal assistant to their lesson as needed or convenient.
+Any student is welcome to bring an observer, carer, chauffeur, family member or other personal assistant to their lesson as needed or convenient.

 - For all: There may be other people observing your lessons.
 You may be asked to quietly observe other student's lessons.